fdilke/bewl/README.md

 - predicates isMonic, isEpic, isIso
 - enumerate morphisms / global elements
 - Partial arrow classifier
-- walkthrough for using Bewl as a learning aid for studying category theory
+- walkthrough for using Bewl as a learning aid for studying category theory [NEEDS UPDATING]
 - universal algebra: can define algebraic structures, using existing ones as parameter spaces (for monoid actions)
 - implemented topos of monoid actions
 - implemented topos of automorphisms